-Nevertheless, it also has a drawback: if you decide to copy your content from Google Docs to the classic WordPress editor, the formatting of your document will suffer.
+Nevertheless, it also has a drawback: your document’s formatting will suffer if you copy your content from Google Docs to the classic WordPress editor.

 You can fix your Google Docs content manually or using various plugins.
-This way, you will enjoy all the benefits of Google Docs with no need to change the platform.
+This way, you will enjoy all the benefits of Google Docs without changing the platform.
 We hope that our tips will help you create high-quality content easily!

 So these are the five simple ways to embed Google docs in WordPress.

-Note: This article on 5 Easy Ways To Embed Google Docs In WordPress is got contributed by Gregory V. Chapman.
-You too have an exciting guide/ topic to cover, feel free to check out our guest blogging guidelines!
+Note: This article on 5 easy ways to embed Google Docs in WordPress is contributed by Gregory V. Chapman.
+If you have an exciting guide/ topic to cover, feel free to check out our guest blogging guidelines!

 We hope you found this article helpful and enjoyed the read.
 If you did, please consider sharing this article with your friends and fellow bloggers on social media.
 Also, for more WordPress tutorials and product reviews, you might want to check out our blog section.

 Did you find the article useful?